htc-ccis1301/fall-2016/src/morea/design-resp/ex-fan-page-p7.md

 # {{ page.title }}

 ## Prerequisites
-To successfully complete this assignment, you should be familiar with the two-column page layout and how to use CSS for positioning elements.
-This is reviewed in the reading:  [Page Layout]( {{ site.baseurl }}/morea/page-layout/read-page-layout.html ).
+To successfully complete this assignment, you should be familiar with basic concepts of responsive design and how to make in page links to content.
+This is reviewed in the reading for this module: [Responsive Design]( {{ site.baseurl }}/morea/design-resp/read-responsive.html ).

-{% include alert.html type="warning" content="As you build this site, be careful in the use of images, text, and other content from other sources.
-Unless you have created the content yourself, I expect that you to have permission to use anyone else's material.
-You should note such permissions near the content or place it in the footer.
-You should also note copyright of others materials - for example, note the footer on this page [Guild Wars 2 Boss Timer](http://guildwarstemple.com/dragontimer/)"
-%}

 ## GitHub
 The GitHub repository for this assignment is [fan-page](https://github.com/htc-ccis1301/fan-page).